Sophie

 That fell with others on broad fields of bliss

-So bless sweet time that blurs when it began
+So bless sweet time that blurs when love began,

 It matters not when love first claimed the heart;

-It matters most that we shall never part.
+What matters most is we shall never part.

 © Loubert S Suddaby.
 All Rights Reserved.